raghunandepu/Movie-Trailer-Website/README.md

 # UD_MLFND_P1
-# Build a move trailer website
+# Build a movie trailer website

 This project generates a website that displays the movies.